Tender years doctrine: In Europe

 Most of the states in the EU have gradually abolished the tender years doctrine.
 In those states, the joint custody is the rule after divorce or the parents' separation.
 The Principles of the European Family Law regarding the parental responsibilities clarifies that the two parents are equal and their parental responsibilities should neither be affected by the dissolution or annulment of the marriage or other formal relationship nor by the legal or factual separation between the parents.

-Maternal preference versus tender years doctrine

-Critics of the family court system, and in particular fathers' rights groups, contend that although the tender years doctrine has formally been replaced by the best interests of the child rule, the older doctrine is still, in practice, how child custody is primarily determined in family courts nationwide.
-Despite this, in 1989, the Massachusetts Supreme Court's Gender Bias Study reported that "Fathers who actively seek custody obtain either primary or joint physical custody over 70% of the time."
-However, others argue the 70% figure is highly misleading because its definition of joint custody was so broad as to include visitation rights, among other issues.